Farm and Land Conditions

 The Jena Experiment

-The experiment found that soil carbon increased with increased plant species-richness.
+The experiment found that soil carbon increased with increased plant species-richness, allowed these pastures to recover much quicker and stabilise the ecosystem.
 One particular experiment found that diversity of plant species is even more important than fertiliser, learn more here.
 Species-rich communities have many positive effects as also described by raw dairy farmers Ange and Mike from Lindsay Farms in this video.

 Give up the farm or farm completely differently